havardh/workflow/packages/create-workflow-home/files/static/Readme.md

-# Workflow configuration folder
+# Workflow home folder

 This folder is your personal configuration of workflow.
-In it you can override defaults and contain your own flows.
-This folder has been initialized by the `workflow-cmd` tool in the post install hook of running `npm i -g workflow-cmd`.
+In it you can override defaults and contain your own `flow` filess.
+This folder has been initialized by the `create-workflow-home` initializer.
+To make workflow use this folder it must either be located on the default path `~/.workflow` or you can set the value of the `WORKFLOW_HOME` environment variable to point to it.

 The `workflow` command can be used globally to execute workflows defined in the `/flows` folder.
 To executed the example workflow run the following command from